chiossif/OSGeo-Live-el/el/standards/standards.rst

   :scale: 25%
   :alt: Web services framework of OGC geoprocessing standards

 Acronyms in the figure are defined below.
-Some of these are ‚Ä?OGC standards‚Ä? and others are publicly available ‚Ä?Discussion Papers‚Ä?, ‚Ä?Requests‚Ä? and ‚Ä?Recommendation Papers‚Ä?.
+Some of these are ‚ÄúOGC standards‚Äù and others are publicly available ‚ÄúDiscussion Papers‚Äù, ‚ÄúRequests‚Äù and ‚ÄúRecommendation Papers‚Äù.
 (Note that some in work candidate standards are not yet public, but are accessible by OGC members.)

 * :doc:`wms_overview`
 * :doc:`wfs_overview`